Neuroinclusive design for ADHD

 The project

-Inflow asked me to redesign their visual identity to address the needs of their neurodivergent audience.
-Neurodiversity includes ADHD, but also cognitive disorders such as dyslexia, high intelligence or autism.
-Neuroinclusive design is made to improve their experience.
-Combining Inflow's expertise with my knowledge in digital accessibility, we built an inclusive site for ADHDers.
+Inflow asked me to redesign their visual identity to address the needs of a neurodivergent audience.
+Combining their expertise in ADHD with my knowledge in accessibility, we built an inclusive site for people with ADHD.

 The strategy

 The rest of the site's content is used to drive traffic through SEO and reinforce the brand's credibility.
 That's why I spent a lot of time on the blog's template so that it'd be easy to read.
-Although the site's not big, it effectively fulfils its objectives, by offering quality information about ADHD.
+Although the site's not big, it effectively fulfils its objectives by offering quality information about ADHD.
 Since access to health services in the US isn't as easy as it is in Europe, this was one of the top priorities for Inflow.

 The design

 When designing for a neurodivergent audience, it's important to find the right balance between text and images.
-A study conducted by the Association for Psychological Science found that this balance helps create a structure that neurodivergent people need to get their bearings.
-This applies to any type of audience, neurotypicals as well as neurodivergents.
-We sometimes forget that inclusive design benefits everyone, just like accessibility does.
-You can also use different icons in your lists, rather than bullet points.
-It helps neurodivergent people to distinguish lines.
+A study conducted by the Association for Psychological Science found that this balance helps create a structure that neurodivergents need to get their bearings.
+We can also use different icons in lists, rather than bullet points.
+It helps to distinguish lines.